Bushnell Opera Glasses Value Guide

 - Opera glasses

-Founded in 1948 by David Bushnell, this brand revolutionized the market by importing high-quality Japanese optics for American socialites.
-These mid-century opera glasses are highly collectible for their compact metal construction and their historical role as a stylish accessory for theater-goers.
+Founded in 1948 by David Bushnell, this brand revolutionized the market by importing high-quality Japanese optics to the United States.
+These mid-century opera glasses are highly collectible for their sleek black textured finish and their historical role as a stylish accessory for theater-goers and sports enthusiasts.

 What Is Bushnell Opera Glasses Worth?